LucieMrc/EmbroideryMachine_sp33d/README.md

 ## 1. Place the fabric on the frame

+It is advised to ALWAYS add a stabilizer sheet (tear-away or wash-away) underneath the fabric inside the frame.

 Take the adequat-sized frame in relation to the size of your pattern, and loosen the screw.
 The default frame is the 10*10cm one.